ismailceylan/php-m3u8-parser/docs/MasterPlaylist.md

 ```

 ##### MasterPlaylist::EagerLoadSegments
 This modifier activates the eager loading of segments.
 If you want to load the segments of all the streams in the master playlist at once, you can use this modifier.
+With other words, this modifier lets you load the segment playlists of streams eagerly.

 ```php
 $master = new MasterPlaylist(